Eva Grlić: World War II, later life and career

-In April 1940, Grlić married Rudolf Domany, brother of Robert Domany, with whom she had only daughter, Vesna Domany Hardy born in May 1941.
-Her husband Rudolf was killed by Ustaše as a hostage in September 1941.
-In the meantime, other family members lost their right to apartments in the center of Zagreb, so with her daughter, mother, grandmother Tereza Kohn and her late husband's parents, Grlić moved in the apartment of her late husband cousin, Antonia Špicner.
-In February 1942, Ustaše started with the deportations of remaining Jews in Zagreb, and only Grlić, her daughter and mother managed to save themselves from the deportation.
-Grlić soon joined the Partisans where she wrote for ZAVNOH newspaper Vjesnik.
-During that war time, Oto and Ruža Fuchs took care of her daughter.
-Ruža Fuchs was named Righteous Among the Nations in 1987.
-Grlić's mother also joined the Partisans and was killed during Operation Trio in 1942.
-The rest of their family perished during the Holocaust, among them Grlić father.
-Only Grlić, her uncle Moše Izrael and her daughter have survived the Holocaust.
-In 1945, Grlić returned to Zagreb to be reunited with her daughter, 4 at the time.
+In April 1940 Grlić married Rudolf Domany, brother of Robert Domany, with whom she had a daughter, Vesna Domany Hardy, born in May 1941.
+Her husband Rudolf was killed by Ustaše in September 1941.
+In the meantime, she and other members of her immediate family had their apartments in the center of Zagreb expropriated, so with her daughter, mother, grandmother Tereza Kohn and her late husband's parents, the widowed Grlić moved into the apartment of her husband's cousin, Antonia Špicner.

+In February 1942, the Ustaša regime started rounding up and deporting the remaining Jews still living in Zagreb, and out of the entire family it was only Grlić, her daughter and mother who managed to avoid arrest.
+Grlić soon joined the Partisans, where she started writing for ZAVNOH newspaper Vjesnik.
+During the war, Oto and Ruža Fuchs took care of Grlić's daughter.
+Ruža Fuchs was later named Righteous Among the Nations in 1987.

+Grlić's mother also joined the Partisans and was killed during Operation Trio in Bosnia in 1942.
+The rest of their family perished during the Holocaust, among them her father.
+Only Grlić, her uncle Moše Izrael and her daughter have survived.
+In 1945, Grlić returned to Zagreb to be reunited with her daughter, who was four at the time.

 From 1945 to 1949, Grlić worked with many newspapers, among them Vjesnik and Naprijed.
 For three years, Grlić was imprisoned at the Goli Otok prison as the political enemy of the SFR Yugoslavia.
 Grlić also worked as a translator from German and Hungarian.
 In 1998, Grlić published the autobiographical fiction Sjećanje about her life before and after the war, as leftist.
 Sjećanje was also published in Hungarian and Italian language.
 Her second husband was Zagreb Marxist humanist and philosopher Danko Grlić, with whom she had an only child, son Rajko.
 In 2002, Grlić published the book Putnik za Krakow i druge priče.
 Grlić died on 31 July 2008 in Zagreb and was buried at the Mirogoj Cemetery.